 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Forever and a Day by Jill Shalvis

 This contemporary romance was published by Grand Central Publishing on July 3, 2014 and has 191 pages.

-Other books by this author that I've reviewed include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue.
+Other books by this author include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe

 Sixth in the Lucky Harbor romance series and revolving in groups of three friends in this small town on Washington state’s coast.
 The couple focus is on Grace Brooks and Dr. Joshua Scott.

 I liked this one.
 A lot.
 It’s a look at expectations, real and unreal, against a happy lifestyle.
 It’s an exploration Grace spends some time on, balancing her need to fulfill what she sees as her parents’ desires and her own.
 If she can figure them out.
 Josh has a similar problem, only his got dumped all at once in his lap, and involves too many people whose needs Josh is scrambling to understand.

 “…that was all Josh needed, for yet another person to quit on him.
 It took a village to run his life, and his village was in mutiny.”